Fans in France, Morocco gear up for historic World Cup match - WHIZ News

 Paris authorities said they are mobilizing 2,000 police officers — 800 more than on Saturday night for the quarterfinals, when France defeated historic rival England 2-1.

-Some local officials called for the closure of the Champs-Elysees avenue, though that was ultimately rejected by Paris City Hall.
+Football fans are expected to stream to the Champs-Elysees after the match.
+Some local officials called for the closure of the famous avenue, though that was ultimately rejected by Paris City Hall.

 Whatever the outcome, huge celebrations are expected in Morocco, highlighting the history-making moment this game represents.